peaBerberian/keyboard9/README.md

 television set (where you have a remote control) and set-top boxes (where you usually also have a remote control).

-This project was first intended as a proof-of-concept for efficient text inputs on devices without keyboard, for debugging purposes.
+This project was first intended as a proof-of-concept for debugging purposes.
 However, it is now completely functional and feature-complete so I decided to open-source and publish it under the name `keyboard9`.